winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 Computing this, as is expected from this completely constructed example, `kitten` is most like `cat`.
 WOW! how did that happen?
 Also, because the fact that both `cat` and `dog` have `old` in their context, `dog` is more like `cat` than `kitten`.

-**Neural Embedding’s**
+**Neural embeddings**

-Beyond count based methods neural embedding’s have also been widely employed to predict vector representations.
-Using this method embedding’s are normally represented by a matrix of target and context words.
+Beyond count based methods neural embeddings have also been widely employed to predict vector representations.
+Using this method embeddings are normally represented by a matrix of target and context words.
 Two of the main modelling strategies here, are the Continuous Bag-of-words model (CBOW) and the Skip-gram model.
 They function in pretty much opposite ways.
 Here is an illustration comparing both:

 <img src="{{ static_path }}/skipgram.jpg"/>
 <small>Image from: (Mikolov, T. Chen, K. et al. 2013) [https://arxiv.org/abs/1301.3781]( https://arxiv.org/abs/1301.3781)</small>